tndwolf/back-to-the-gate/docs/design.md

 - **Artifacts**.
 Each level contains a Hellish Artifact that boosts a passive ability.
 - **Cameras**.
 If in LOS, warn close enemies/add Caution Level.
 - **Intro**.
 First person POV as your egg opens on a scientist and soldier, blood splatters the screen and as it fades the game start with the title.

+## Shortcuts

+- The Passages are not "real", once entered you can move freely and just go out at another end.